chrisgrieser/nvim-spider/README.md

 # nvim-spider
 Use the `w`, `e`, `b` motions like a spider.

-Considers camelCase and skips insignificant punctuation characters.
+Considers camelCase and skips insignificant punctuation.

 <!--toc:start-->
 - [Features](#features)